alexteghipco/brainSurfer/README.md

 9) scripts in ./scripts/cbrewer ----> this is a nice collection of colormaps that are perceptually distinct (e.g., controlled for luminance)
 10) save_nfti.m -----> this script is distributed with freesurfer and is used to save a surface space overlay as an .nii file
 11) Wu2017RegistrationFusion -----> this is the toolbox that we use to transform volume space data into surface space (see TL;DR for references and links)
+12) load_nifti_hdr -----> freesurfer script for loading header for nifti file (used by load_nifti.m)
+13) strlen -----> freesurfer script used by load_nifti.m

-# Bugs that will be fixed
+# Bugs that will be fixed soon...

-1) Zeros and invert checkbox buttons are not saved to selected overlay.
-That means the button values map onto either the preset defaults or your settings for your last selected overlay.
-However, new overlays automatically inherit preset defaults.
-This means that the button value reflected in the GUI does not always match the true button value, especially when you mess around with the settings for a loaded overlay and then load a new overlay.
-2) A few import files use '/' for directories so they will not work in windows
+1) A few files necessary to import volume space files use '/' for directories so they will not work in windows.
-3) There is a hard path to freesurfer in the CBIG toolbox (main script).
+2) There is a hard path to freesurfer in the CBIG toolbox (main script).
 I could not get getenv(FREESURFER) to work on my machine so this was the less optimal workaround.
 This means importing will not work if FREESURFER is not installed in the  /Applications directory.
 You can change this yourself for now, but a solution is forthcoming.
 To the extent of my knowledge, this path is only needed because CBIG relies on a few MATLAB freesurfer scripts.